2.1 Responsibilities of Data and Safety Monitoring Boards

 Open Sessions: DSMB members, NINDS Staff, study PIs and study statistician(s) attend this session, at which data concerning study conduct and aggregate safety data are discussed.

-Optional DSMB Sessions with Program Official: DSMB members, NINDS DSMB Liaison, and NINDS Administrative PD attend this session.
+Optional DSMB Sessions with Program Official: DSMB members, NINDS DSMB Liaison, and NINDS Program Official attend this session.
 During this session no unblinded data (closed report) will be discussed, but other trial issues, such as recruitment, can be discussed in the absence of the investigators.

 The format and reporting requirement of unblinded data should be discussed and agreed upon at the first DSMB meeting.
 At least 14 days prior to the meeting, the study statistician will prepare study reports using the most recent data and send these to the NINDS DSMB Liaison, who will provide the meeting materials to the DSMB members.